How We Tested 164 Mobile Applications in 10 Days Using Power of Crowdsourcing

 Combined structured testing with an exploratory methodology to enhance test coverage

 Leveraged Qualitrix mobile test framework to create standard functional and security test cases customized to the app requirement

 Use on-demand crowd testing set up:

-Leveraged our crowdsourced community to ramp up mobile test specialists within 48 hours to support internal testing team
+Leveraged our crowdsourced community to ramp up mobile test specialists within 48 hours to support the internal testing team

-Leveraged in-house device lab supported by crowd infrastructure to test apps across 20 most common mobile handset models in the target market
+Leveraged in-house device lab supported by crowd infrastructure to test apps across the 20 most common mobile handset models in the target market

 How it happened: